Updates

 The Specter is built around a dual-use premise.
 The same airframe suited for SIGINT collection in a contested environment works equally well for border surveillance, maritime patrol, and persistent ISR in commercial and government applications.

 This is a concept design.
 No hardware exists and development has not commenced.
-The ST-1 represents our design intent and the engineering philosophy behind how Slade Technologies approaches system development.
+The Specter represents our design intent and the engineering philosophy behind how Slade Technologies approaches system development.

 Access is request-based and reviewed manually.
 We built it this way intentionally.
 We want to have real conversations with people who are genuinely aligned with what we're building, not mass-distribute a deck.